YouriT/react-native-adyen-drop-in/README.md

 # React Native Adyen Drop-In

+## Abandonned

+**This project is not maintained anymore, if you wish to maintain it, please do not hesitate to get in touch via email or via an issue.**

 **React Native Adyen Drop-In** is a cross platform (Android & iOS) plugin enabling Adyen Drop-In integration in a React-Native project.

 ## Current Adyen versions